nadsbuhdha/portfolio-project-5/README.md

 * The entire website has been designed with a responsive mobile first approach.

 The Header of the site features the site logo which links back to the homepage.
-The navigation links allow the shopper to navagate and access differening sections across the website.
+The navigation links allow the shopper to navigate  and access differing sections across the website.
 ![header](document_assets/images/ss_header.png)

-The header features a dropdown menu where users can navagate to products filtered by the specific category they pick.
+The header features a dropdown menu where users can navigate  to products filtered by the specific category they pick.
 ![drop down menu](document_assets/images/dropdownmenu.png)

 When a user send an item to the bag, the bag on the header highlights and displays current bag price.